qirashi/dvpl_go/README_EN.md

         - "*.scg"
         ignoreCompress:
         - "*.webp"
+        skipCRC: false

 - `-m` is the maximum number of parallel handlers (workers).
     - Default: 1 (single-threaded mode)
     - Optimal value: 2-4 (depends on CPU)
     - When values > maximum are specified, it is automatically adjusted.
     - The maximum number depends on the cores and threads of the processor.
+    > [!WARNING]
     > **There may be problems with multithreaded mode running on energy-efficient cores from Intel.**

+- `-skip-crc` - When unpacking, the CRC will be ignored.

 ## Comparison of operation speed and compression